 What is Business Intelligence (BI)?

-First, let’s all make sure we’re on the same page.
+Let’s all make sure we’re on the same page.

 - Hard to read data